MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

 but perform some heuristic update at each iteration.
 These methods converge in some cases but they do not minimize a given objective function and their convergence is not necessarily guaranteed by any mathematical formalism.
 Some examples of such heuristic reconstruction are iterative methods where some updates of the image or other dynamic variables are done by a statistical model.
-It is an example of use of artificial inteligence for MRI reconstruction.
+It is an example of use of artificial intelligence for MRI reconstruction.

 Heuristic or not, we consider in the following iterative reconstructions that converges for some given dataset.
 From the view point of discrete dynamical system theory, we can summarize an iterative reconstruction as follows.